Explaining the Terms of Use for ChatGPT: What Are the Considerations for Commercial Use?

 Prohibited Uses Under ChatGPT’s Terms of Service

-While ChatGPT enables the rapid creation of various types of content, it is important to be aware that certain uses are prohibited under its terms of service.
+While ChatGPT facilitates the swift generation of diverse content types, it is crucial to note that specific uses are restricted by its terms of service.

 Furthermore, as of the time of writing, ChatGPT has been trained on data up to the year 2021, which means it may not provide accurate information on the most recent developments.